The Art of Dining

 Live Outdoor Music on a Cobblestone Street

-Set atop the stairs on Via Rodeo’s cobblestone street on Rodeo Drive, 208 Rodeo Restaurant serves up live music ranging from jazz to pop from 6:30 p.m. to 9:30 p.m. every Thursday, Friday and Saturday evening.
+Set atop the stairs on Via Rodeo’s cobblestone street on Rodeo Drive, 208 Rodeo Restaurant serves up live music ranging from jazz to pop starting at 6:30 p.m. every Friday and Saturday evening.
 The restaurant, serving California cuisine with pan-Asian and French influences, creates dishes that are both beautifully presented and imaginatively prepared with seasonal ingredients.

 Live Music Nightly in a Popular Spanish Restaurant

 Backed by celebrities from Laker champion, Pau Gasol, and tennis legend, Rafael Nadal, to soccer superhero, Cristiano Ronaldo, this Beverly Hills outpost of Spain’s Tatel offers live music nightly, while serving traditional flavors and dishes of the Spanish Mediterranean, like crisp Iberian ham croquettes and tangy Andalusian squid bathed in lime mayonnaise.
-The music ranges from Spanish to blues and jazz, starting at 7:30 p.m.
-Sunday through Thursday, and from 8 p.m.
-Friday and Saturday and 8 p.m. on Sunday.
+The music ranges from Spanish to blues and jazz, starting at 7 p.m. on Thursday, 7:30 p.m. on Friday and Saturday and 8 p.m. on Sunday.

 For more ways to experience your culinary adventure in Beverly Hills, visit our Dining section.